DMA

 As gatekeepers and regulators navigate the implementation of the DMA privacy law, it’s essential to strike a balance between competition, innovation, and user privacy rights.

-We’ll make sure to keep you informed about these changes as they happen.
-If you want to receive DMA updates on matters of consent management straight to your inbox, make sure to subscribe to our newsletter.
+We’ll make sure to keep you informed about DMA privacy changes as they happen.
+If you want to receive digital markets act summary updates on matters of consent management straight to your inbox, make sure to subscribe to our newsletter.

 Usercentrics does not provide legal advice, and information is provided for educational purposes only.
 We always recommend engaging qualified legal counsel or privacy specialists regarding data privacy and protection issues and operations.